-AUDIO/VISUAL AND STUDY ROOMS.
+\ AUDIO/VISUAL AND STUDY ROOMS.
 There are twelve small rooms which can be used for group study or audio/video review.
-Three of the rooms are equipped for videotape playback.
-One room is equipped for interactive video use and for videotape playback.
+Four of the rooms are equipped for videotape playback.
 The eight other rooms are primarily used for study groups.
 Use of these rooms is governed by the Room Reservation Policy.